Why Choose UM College Ahead?

 Who is eligible?

-High school seniors and juniors (with approval of their counselor) who meet the admissions requirements.
+High school students who have finished their sophomore year (with approval of their counselor) who meet the admissions requirements.

 What is the maximum amount of college credit I can earn?